E-commerce

 In brief

-Conversion rate optimization is important because it helps businesses get more value from their traffic, spend less wastefully on acquisition, better understand friction points in the journey, and protect the real quality of revenue.
+Conversion rate optimization is important because it helps the company get more value from its traffic, spend less wastefully on acquisition, better understand friction in the journey, and protect the true quality of revenue.
 It is not a decorative discipline.
-It directly affects profitability, experience, and decision quality.
+It directly affects profitability, experience, and the quality of decisions.

 • It increases the return on visits already acquired.